 How to protect yourself from parcel delivery scams

 Protect yourself by following these steps:

-- Protect - if you think you’ve been targeted, you should contact your bank as soon as possible to cancel your bank account.
+- Protect - if you think you’ve been targeted, you should contact your bank as soon as possible.
 Then report the scam to Action Fraud, forward suspicious emails to [email protected], and forward suspicious texts to 7726 (which spells SPAM on your keypad)

 For more advice on how to report a scam, please visit Citizen’s Advice.

 Disclaimer: We make every effort to ensure that content is correct at the time of publication.
 Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.